Issue

 Solution

-A rooted or jailbroken device is vulnerable to risk as another software might control the device's settings or operating system.
-For example, it might cause active ESET security applications such as ESET Endpoint Security or ESET Mobile Security to close, although these applications have the highest Device Administrator permission level.
+A rooted or jailbroken device is vulnerable to risk, as another software might control the device's settings or operating system.
+For example, it might cause active ESET security applications such as ESET Endpoint Security for Android or ESET Mobile Security for Android to close, although these applications have the highest Device administrator permission level.

 ESET mobile products cannot guarantee complete protection on rooted or jailbroken devices, as the ESET applications might not work correctly.